LenaWil/git-explain/readme.md

 ### Branches, commits and clones

-A git repo(sitory) consists of branches, the default being called ```master```. (insert bad BDSM joke here)
-Branches consist of a pointer to the last `commit`.
+A git repo(sitory) consists of branches, the default being called ```master```. (insert bad BDSM joke here) In recent versions it might have been changed to `main`. ~~Not even misstress, this is sexism.~~ Branches consist of a pointer to the last `commit`.
-Commits are small versions or snapshots of your version of the source code, consisting of a snapshot of the version of the code, a pointer to the previous commit (a ```NIL``` pointer if it is the first one) and if it is a merge commit, (a commit that merges two branches), a second (and sometimes even a third in a 🐙merge) pointer to the commit it merges.
+Commits are small versions or snapshots of your version of the source code, consisting of a snapshot of the version of the code, a pointer to the previous commit (a ```NIL``` or `null` pointer if it is the first one) and if it is a merge commit, (a commit that merges two branches), a second (and sometimes even a third in a 🐙merge) pointer to the commit it merges.
 Commits also contain metadata about the date they were created and the author.
 (For those who follow or have followed 2IL50, the commit history is btw a DAG.)

 Commits are immutable, and the pointer is a cryptographic hash.
 Selecting files to commit is called staging.